chalk-ai/examples/full_examples/sagemaker/README.md

 # Integrating Chalk with AWS Sagemaker

-Chalk can be easily integrated into a model training framework like AWS Sagemaker.
+Chalk integrates nicely with model training frameworks like AWS Sagemaker.

 You can use Chalk to define your transformed features and pull datasets directly into your model training pipeline.
-Using Chalk for the dataset generation ensures that feature transformation is consistent between training and serving.
+Using Chalk for dataset generation ensures that feature transformation code is consistent between training and serving.

 ## Setup

 To pull a dataset from Chalk into Sagemaker, run an offline query with Chalk's python API client in a Sagemaker step.
-Chalk offline queries return datasets, which can then be and uploaded to a bucket or local directory to be used in the subsequent steps of the training pipeline.
+Chalk offline queries return datasets, which can be uploaded to a bucket to be used in the subsequent steps of the training pipeline.

 **[steps/dataset.py](./steps/dataset.py)**